AhmedHanyGamal/AhmedHanyGamal/README.md

 ### Hi there 👋
-My name is Ahmed Hany, I am 20 years old.
-I am a Sophomore in the faculty of Computers and Artificial Intelligence in Cairo University.
+My name is Ahmed Hany, I am a 20 year old Sophomore in the faculty of Computers and Artificial Intelligence in Cairo University.

-#### - 🔭 I’m currently working on a project that should automatically make videos and upload them to youtube using python

 <!-- ### - 🌱 I’m currently learning: -->
 ### - Programming languages: